adioshun/gitBook_DeepDrive/paper2017-segcloud.md

 ### 2.2 Graphical Models for 3D Segmentation

-- Our framework builds on top of a long line of works combining graphical models( [61, 62, 39, 20, 38]) and highly engineered classifiers.
+- **Our framework** builds on top of a long line of works **combining** **graphical models**( [61, 62, 39, 20, 38]) and **highly engineered classifiers**.

-Early works on 3D Semantic Segmentation formulate the problem as a graphical model built ontop of a set of features.
+- **Early works** on 3D Semantic Segmentation formulate the problem as a **graphical model** built on top of a set of features.

-Such models have been used inseveral works to capture contextual relationships based onvarious features and cues such as appearance, shape, andgeometry.
+- Such models have been used in several works to capture contextual relationships based on various features and cues such as appearance, shape, and geometry.

-These models are shown to work well for thistask [50, 49, 36, 58, 44, 3, 48].A common paradigm in 3D semantic segmentation combinesa classifier stage and a Conditional Random Field toimpose smoothness and consistency [68, 69, 45, 66, 69].Random Forests [7, 15] are a popular choice of classi-fier in this paradigm and in 3D Segmentation in general[75, 17, 9, 8, 51, 67]; they use hand-crafted featuresto robustly provide class scores for voxels, oversegmentsor 3D Points.
+- These models are shown to work well for thistask [50, 49, 36, 58, 44, 3, 48].A common paradigm in 3D semantic segmentation combinesa classifier stage and a Conditional Random Field toimpose smoothness and consistency [68, 69, 45, 66, 69].Random Forests [7, 15] are a popular choice of classi-fier in this paradigm and in 3D Segmentation in general[75, 17, 9, 8, 51, 67]; they use hand-crafted featuresto robustly provide class scores for voxels, oversegmentsor 3D Points.

 In [45], the spin image descriptor is used asa feature, while [68] uses a 14-dimensional feature vectorbased on geometry and appearance.